UCL Fantasy Matchday 9: Best captains

 His performances dipped last season under Simone Inzaghi, but he has rediscovered his best form under Cristian Chivu.
 Dimarco heads into Matchday 9 having delivered eight attacking returns across his last five matches.

-With strong clean sheet prospects and elite attacking form, Dimarco shapes up as the standout captaincy option for Wednesday.
+With strong clean sheet prospects and elite attacking form, Dimarco shapes up as one of the standout captaincy options for Wednesday.
+Rumours of mass rotation could make him a riskier pick, however.

 WEDNESDAY DIFFERENTIALS